 Casino Beach Pier, 800 Ocean Terrace

 When it comes to the Jersey Shore, it seems like the philosophy is too much is never enough.
-Casino Pier offers loads of over-the-top fun like classic amusement park rides, an antique carousel, an arcade and go-karts, all right along the Seaside Heights boardwalk.
-Meanwhile, Breakwater Beach is a state-of-the-art water park with a massive interactive play area, including water slides and flumes, and a huge kiddie water play area.
+Casino Pier offers loads of over-the-top fun like classic amusement park rides, an antique carousel, an arcade, and go-karts, all right along the Seaside Heights boardwalk.
+Meanwhile, Breakwater Beach is a state-of-the-art water park with a massive interactive play area, including water slides, flumes, and a huge kiddie water play area.

 Dorney Park & Wildwater Kingdom – Allentown, Pennsylvania

 3830 Dorney Park Road

 Open Memorial Day weekend and daily from June 1 to Labor Day

 Wildwater Kingdom features a slew of water slides, two gigantic wave pools, a pair of lazy rivers, and three kids' water play areas specifically designed for the park's youngest visitors.
 Of course, there's also Dorney Park with its amusement park rides, midway games, arcades, live shows, and special sections like Planet Snoopy, inspired by the beloved Peanuts pup.
 Wildwater Kingdom's amenities include poolside cabanas and a wide variety of dining options.
 New in 2018: A Pre-K pass lets kids ages 3-5 enter for free all season long.
 You must register online before May 28 and visit to activate it before June 29.